oriolfar/calcReact/README.md

 git clone https://github.com/your-username/calculator-app.git

-css

 3. Navigate to the project directory:

 cd calculator-app

-markdown

 4. Install the dependencies:

 npm install

-csharp

-5. Run the app on iOS:
+5. Run the app on iOS: 

 npx react-native run-ios

-arduino

 or run the app on Android:

 npx react-native run-android

-yaml

 Make sure you have the necessary setup to run the app on iOS and/or Android devices or simulators.